Cycling in Nagaland & Upper Assam: Land of Natural Beauty:

 In the evening, I went to BOC market area and purchased raw materials (rice, dal, vegetables, etc) and prepared my dinner.

 I checked out from hotel and kept my bags at their reception.
-At 1.30 pm, I boarded a local bus for Khonoma.
-As soon as I reached khonoma, it started raining.
-I checked in to a Homestay very near to tourist information centre.
+At 1.30 pm, I boarded a local bus for Khonoma village.
+As soon as I reached Khonoma, it started raining.
+I checked in at a Homestay, very near to tourist information centre.
 Khonoma village is the home of Angami tribe and known as first green village of India.
-It boosts rich biodiversity and crime free community.
+It boosts rich bio-diversity and crime free community.
 To roam around the village, you need a guide (INR 500).
-My guide nicely explained me the history of the village how they fought against the British rule.
+My guide nicely explained me the history of the village, how they fought against the British rule.

 There is only one bus which leaves at 6.30 am for Kohima.
-So I got ready by 5.30 am as I wanted to walk another round in the village without rain.
-As I reached near to the bus, someone told that the bus will not run today as driver is busy in other route.
-So, I shared a taxi (Rs 150) to reach Kohima.
+So, I got ready by 5.30 am.
+I wanted to walk another round in the village without rain.
+After visiting the village, when I reached near to the bus stand, someone told me that the bus will not run today as driver is busy in other route.
+So, I boarded a sharing taxi (Rs 150) to reach Kohima.

 Day-7: 11 April’26: Kohima to Viswema (by taxi), trekking to Dzukou valley: Stay: tent (Rs 1000).